Dear Parents and Families:

 We help students from the time of their first class on campus, up to a year after they graduate.
 So, please encourage your student to call our office or stop by during our office hours to schedule an appointment or stop by for a drop-in.

 We offer several career assessments that can hopefully provide your student with more insight into their work-related skills, abilities, and values.
 Taking one of these assessments and having one of our career counselors interpret the results is a good first-step in the major exploration process.

 Some majors have specific careers for which they prepare students.
 Other majors can prepare students for multiple fields or further education and training in graduate or professional programs.
-A resource on our website that you and your student may find helpful is the "Connect Majors to Jobs" resourc and our "Clemson Majors" information site.
+A resource on our website that you and your student may find helpful is the "What Can I Do With This Major" resource and our "Clemson Degree Programs" information site.
 A resource that is helpful in researching specific career fields' responsibilities, training/educational requirements, salary, and projection data is the Occupational Outlook Handbook.

 Qualifying for Federal Work-Study positions depends on a student’s financial aid package and successful submission of the Free Application for Federal Student Aid (FAFSA) by March 1st.
 Please visit the Clemson Student Financial Aid Office’s website for more information.
 The Clemson Student Financial Aid Office will initiate all communication, with qualified students, regarding available Federal Work-Study positions.

 Students can utilize ClemsonJobLink to search for part-time positions on-campus and in the surrounding area.
 Student should also contact Clemson University departments about potential part-time jobs that may not be listed on ClemsonJobLink.
 Many student have gained part-time jobs with the following units of Clemson University in the past: Campus Dining Services, Campus Recreation, Clemson Libraries, Clemson University Barnes and Noble Bookstore and TigerPaw Productions.